Implement ORM Data Models with SQLAlchemy

 - primary_key: Designates a column as the table's "primary key," a highly recommended practice that serves as a unique identifier as well as an index for SQL to search on.

-- autoincrement: Only relevant to columns which are both the
+- autoincrement: Only relevant to columns that are both the

 primary_keyas well as have the type